LiamAljundi/Serial-Port/1rst_iteration/magicalCube/README.md

 # magicalCube

 The magicalCube prototype is built using https://github.com/ClintH/interactivity/tree/master/websockets/motion-stream tutorial which  streams motion and orientation data from a mobile device via websockets to a server.
-From there, the server distributes it to every connected client.
-The code here is intended to be used as part of a tangible cube prototype that in turn switches the browser window's color when layed on different sides.
+From there, the server distributes it to every connected client.The code here is intended to be used as part of a tangible cube prototype that immitates tangible light controls (the web browser's window being the light source immitation) and:

+* switches the browser window's color when layed on different sides

 # Geting started